trongnk2106/parrot-host/README.md

 #### Stopping the Trainer

 * In the terminal in which it's running, simply press `Ctrl+C` together.
-* The Trainer will finish the current jobs before exiting.
+* The worker will finish the current jobs before exiting.

 ## Docker